Bonisicyon

 Bonisicyon is an extinct genus of carnivoran mammals, belonging to the family Amphicyonidae ("bear dogs").
 It is the last-surviving member of its family, living in East Africa during the end of the Miocene epoch.
-Known only from a damaged mandible and isolated teeth, its closer taxonomic affinities are unclear.
+Known only from a damaged mandible and isolated teeth from the Nawata Formation, and possibly also the Lukeino Formation, its closer taxonomic affinities are unclear.
 It is notable for both its small size, and its unique dentition.

 History and naming

 The first published material belonging to this genus includes a broken mandibular ramus with a damaged m1 and alveoli for m2 and m3, as well as roots for p4, from the Upper Nawata Formation in Lothagam, Kenya.
 Bonisicyon was described on basis of material found at Gona, Ethiopia, with a right m1 (HMD1/P11) serving as holotype.
 Other described material includes an isolated left m2 and a damaged right M2.
-A M1 from Lemudong’o, Kenya, originally referred to the ailurid Simocyon, has also been tentatively attributed to the genus.
+A M1 from Lemudong'o, Kenya, originally referred to the ailurid Simocyon, has also been tentatively attributed to the genus.
 A P4 discovered at the Kenyan Lukeino Formation has also been proposed to belong to an amphicyonid, as both its age and dimensions are similar to Bonisicyon.

 The genus is named in honour of Dr Louis de Bonis, whereas illacabo is the Afar word for (as in "the end of the story").